 To overwhelm the problem of address reduction and give more organizations access to the internet; classless addressing was introduced by IETF in 1993.
-In this system, there are no classes, but the addresses are still granted in blocks.
-In classless addressing system, when an organization or individuals, need to be connected to the Internet; it is granted a block or range of addresses.
+In this system, there are no classes, but the addresses has still granted in blocks.
+In classless addressing system, when an organization or individuals, need connectivity to the Internet; it also granted a block or range of addresses.
 The block or range varies based on the size of the organization or the requirement of individuals.
-For example; an individual may be given only two addresses and an organization may be given thousands of addresses based on the number of its requirements.
+For example; an individual required only two addresses and an organization given thousands of addresses based on the number of its requirements.

-The IETF know that CIDR is only a temporary solution and that a new IP protocol must be required to overcome the problem of address reduction.
+p style=”margin: 12.0pt 0in 12.0pt 0in;”>The IETF know that CIDR is only a temporary solution and that a new IP protocol should required to overcome the problem of address reduction.
 In 1994, the IETF began its work to find a successor to IPv4, which ultimately became IPv6.